rba-community/TA-opnsense/README.md

 Set the sourcetype to "opnsense" in the inputs.conf file on the forwarder.

 \* ***See [Installation Walkthrough](#Installation-Walkthrough) for more information***

-## IDS (Suricata) Logging Requirements

-Log into the OPNsense firewall and ensure the following:

-The below steps are necessary for field extractions to work properly.

-1. Navigate to Services > Intrusion Detection > Administration
-1. On the "Settings" tab, click the radio button for `advanced mode`
-1. Verify the following:
-  - Enabled (checked)
-  - Enable Syslog Alerts (checked)
-  - Enable eve syslog output (un-checked)
-  - Log package payload (checked)
-1. Click "Apply"

 ## Installation Walkthrough